• Home

 Tensile Strength of FRP and Steel

-FRP pipes, such as those produced by CBRO Fiberglass, have a distinct structure.
+FRP pipe, such as those produced by CBRO Fiberglass, have a distinct structure.
 They consist of fibers embedded in a polymer matrix, giving them a unique combination of strength and flexibility.
 While FRP might not match steel’s sheer tensile strength, it compensates by offering high strength-to-weight ratios.
 This characteristic allows FRP pipes to be lighter while maintaining sufficient strength for many applications, making them easier to transport and install.
 In environments where moderate tensile strength is acceptable, FRP becomes a competitive alternative to steel.

 Corrosion Resistance in Various Environments